AlgoMaster Logo

 The Naive Approach

-In a simple approach, the FitnessData object directly holds and manages references to all its dependent modules.
+In a straightforward implementation, FitnessData directly holds and manages references to all dependent modules.
+It knows about each one, creates them, and calls their specific methods whenever data changes.

 FitnessDataNaive